gugasanchez/gugasanchez/README.md

 **`💻 Prisma Tech (Founder/Developer)`**

+I am an entrepreneur and Head of Sales at Prisma Tech, a software development company.
+Alongside the software projects tailored to our clients, we are developing our startup, SinoAI: the AI agents for prospecting in Brazil.
-Passionate about problem-solving since my teenage years, I realized programming and technology were the ideal channels to fulfill these ambitions. 🧠

-My dedication to this path led me to academic excellence, securing a place at Universidade de São Paulo (USP), Latin America's premier Computer Engineering School. 🎓
+Passionate about problem-solving since my teenage years, I realized programming and technology were the ideal channels to fulfill my ambitions.
+My dedication to this path led me to academic excellence, securing a place at Universidade de São Paulo (USP), Latin America's premier Computer Engineering School.

-In pursuit of growth, I boldly paused my studies for a year to immerse myself in Grupo Primo, a startup environment where I gained substantial knowledge in sales, marketing, and entrepreneurship. 🌱
+In pursuit of growth, I paused my studies for a year to immerse myself in Grupo Primo, a startup environment where I gained substantial knowledge in sales, marketing, and entrepreneurship.

-Returning to USP in early 2023, I was driven by a mission to collaborate with equally talented and ambitious peers. 🤝

-This ambition brought me together with long-time friends Pedro Peres and Ryan Viana.
-Our shared venture into the blockchain and web3 markets led to triumphs in several hackathons, showcasing our collective capabilities. 🏆
+Returning to USP in early 2023, I was driven by a mission to collaborate with equally talented and ambitious peers.
+This brought me together with long-time friends Pedro Peres and Ryan Viana.
+Our shared venture into the blockchain and web3 markets led to triumphs in several hackathons, and to begin our partnership in Prisma Tech.

-Now, we are at the thrilling inception phase of our startup, Prisma Tech.
-We aim to utilize our combined skills, ambition, and passion for technology to devise blockchain-based solutions that tackle real-world challenges. 💡
+Currently, I'm leading the acquisition and sales process at Prisma Tech and building SinoAI.

 #